-The plant leaves the factory with the field rheostat turned for "REGUL-ATOR ON" operation.
-Some plants have a removable cover over the knob to prevent unnecessary tampering.
+The plant leaves the factory with the field rheostat turned for "REGUL-ATOR ON" operation and with a removable cover over the knob to prevent unnecessary tampering.
 No further change should be made during future operation unless the regulator fails.
-If failure occurs, first check the rear of the field rheostat to see that the DPDT toggle switch is in time with the rheostat.
+If failure occurs first check the rear of the field rheostat to see that the DPDT toggle siwtch is in time with the rheostat.